topquark22/Thermo55/README.md

 ### Transmitter module

-Leave A1 unconnected (designates as transmitter.)
+Leave A1 unconnected (configures as transmitter.)

 If using an LCD display, connect D5 to a normally-open pushbutton switch.